You can define custom goals to share an overview of your financial plan with your community and to track your progress.

 For limited edition contributions (such as special edition items, one-time events, etc).

-Button text: the action word on the Tier card users click (eg. donate, join, contribute).
+The action word on the Tier card users click (such as donate, join, contribute).
 You can also add emojis if you wish!

-Target amount you're trying to raise in this tier (leave blank if none)
+Target amount you're trying to raise in this Tier.

-To add more, click the blue "add another tier" button.
+To add more Tiers, click the blue "add another tier" button.